abhikmitra/ng-joyride/README.md

             }
         ];
 ```
+The string returned by "elementTemplate" should have the following placeholders.

+* *Previous Button* : a button of id "prevBtn" should be present for previous the user to go back.
+* *Next Button* : a button of id "nextBtn" should be present for previous the user to go back.
+* *Skip Button* : a button of id "skipBtn" should be present for previous the user to go back.

-#####&nbsp;&nbsp; Custom `element Template`.
-Unlike `titleTemplate`, where each `joyride-element` can have its own `titleTemplate` ,the custom element template will have a common template.
+#####&nbsp;&nbsp; `elementTemplate` like `titleTemplate`, where each `joyride-element` can have its own `titleTemplate` ,the custom elementTemplate can be different functions.The below parameter controls
+the look and feel of the popover as a whole while the above part controls the look and feel of the "popover-content" section

 ```sh
 <div ng-joy-ride="startJoyRide" config="config" template-uri="template.html"></div>
 ```

-The custom template-uri can be passed as an attribute value to template-uri as shown above.template.html will be loaded asynchronously in the above case.
+The custom template-uri (This is different from the elementTemplate config )can be passed as an attribute value to template-uri as shown above.template.html will be loaded asynchronously in the above case.

-The custom element template should have the following placeholders.
+The custom element template (supplied through template-uri) should have the following placeholders.

 * *Heading Placeholder* : `{{heading}}` will be replaced by the heading you pass.
 * *popover-title* : `<h3 class="popover-title"></h3>`.An element with class popover-title should be present for bootstrap to identify the popover template.